danielandreson/stockpricemonitor/README.md

 JFF (Just For Fun)

 Purpose :
-for reading current stock price and alert to member group on telegram whenever the price UP or DOWN
+for reading information about current stock price ( UP or DOWN ) from stockwebsite using web scraping technique, and alert to member group on telegram

 Architectur
 -PHP